 Tourmaline is the newer October stone.
 The name derives from the Sinhalese word toramalli, which means “stone with mixed colours”.
 Very few gems match tourmaline’s radiant array of colours.
 Perhaps that is why ancient mystics believed tourmaline, with its colour palette for every mood, could inspire artistic expression.
 Quite popular are the pink and red rubellites, the emerald green, and the neon green and blue to violet tourmalines.

 Because of its vast range of colours, people often mistake tourmaline with other gemstones.
-One of the “rubies” in the Russian crown jewels for example, is actually a red rubellite tourmaline.
+One of the “rubies” in the Russian crown jewellery for example, is actually a red rubellite tourmaline.
 This and other cases of mistaken identity continued for centuries until scientists discovered tourmaline as a different mineral species in the 1800s.

 People often believe that the different colours of tourmaline have their own healing properties.
 Black tourmaline, for example, protects the wearer and gives a sense of confidence.
 Pink tourmaline embodies love and is linked to compassion and gentleness.
 Green tourmaline on the other hand, promotes courage, strength and stamina.
 Tourmaline is traditionally gifted to celebrate the eighth wedding anniversary.
 Check out the different colors on our website!